-The directors set out their section 172(1) statement in accordance with the Companies Act 2006 in relation to stakeholder engagement for the year ended 31 December 2020.
+The directors set out their section 172(1) statement in accordance with the Companies Act 2006 in relation to stakeholder engagement for the year ended 31 December 2021.

-The Board recognises that the long-term success of the Unipart Group is strongly correlated to a positive interaction with all of its stakeholders.
+The Board recognises the long-term success of the Unipart Group is strongly correlated to a positive interaction with all its stakeholders.
 Effective engagement allows the Board to understand relevant stakeholder views on material issues which may impact the business and helps to inform the Board’s decision making.

-Long-term agreements are entered into with key suppliers where appropriate and performance targets are regularly agreed with suppliers to align with our drive for continuous improvement.
-We have strong codes of conduct in relation to Anti-Bribery and Corruption, Competition Law, Human Trafficking and Modern Slavery and Criminal Finances legislation, this zero-tolerance culture being driven by the Board of Directors.
+Long-term agreements are entered into with key suppliers where appropriate, and performance targets are regularly agreed with suppliers to align with our drive for continuous improvement.
+We have strong codes of conduct in relation to anti-bribery and corruption, competition law, human trafficking and modern slavery and criminal finances legislation, this zero-tolerance culture being driven by the Board of directors.

-Shareholders and Pension Trustees
+Shareholders and pension trustees

 The Group’s largest shareholder is UGC Pension Funding LP, a Limited Partnership whose shareholdings are beneficially held on behalf of the Group’s main defined benefit pension schemes.
-As such the directors are actively involved in Pension Trustee meetings, with a number holding positions as Employer Nominated Trustees on the independent Trustee Boards.
-In addition, the Group Chief Financial Officer will regularly update the Trustee Boards on the Company’s performance and future projections.
+As such the directors are actively involved in pension trustee meetings, with a number holding positions as employer nominated trustees on the independent trustee boards.
+In addition, the Group Chief Financial Officer will regularly update the trustee boards on the company’s performance and future projections.

 Our community and the environment

-The Group aims to maintain the highest standards of conduct with each of the regulatory bodies that it engages with.
-It does not adopt aggressive policies aimed to maximise short term returns, instead the directors support a principled and moral way of doing business.
-We publish a number of our policies on our website including our zero tolerance to ethical matters such as bribery and corruption, along with maintaining transparent and fair policies with each of our stakeholders such as those reported in the Group Tax Strategy and Gender Pay Report.
+The Group aims to maintain the highest standards of conduct with each of the regulatory bodies with which it engages.
+It does not adopt aggressive policies aimed to maximise short-term returns, instead the directors support a principled and moral way of doing business.
+We publish a number of our policies on our website including our zero tolerance to unethical matters such as bribery and corruption, along with maintaining transparent and fair policies with each of our stakeholders, such as those reported in the Group Tax Strategy and Gender Pay Report.